Florida demolishes rest of partially collapsed condo | DW | 05.07.2021

 Video footage showed the building collapsing downward and throwing up plumes of smoke.

-Residents in nearby buildings did not need to evacuate.
-However, they were instructed to stay indoors and turn off air conditioning due to dust.
+Residents in nearby buildings were instructed to stay indoors and turn off air conditioning due to dust.

-The timing of the demolition was not only crucial to resuming the search but also to prevent a potentially tragic failure of the dangerous remains as Florida braces for tropical storm Elsa.
+The timing of the demolition was not only crucial to resuming the search but also to prevent a potentially tragic failure of the rest of the building as Florida braces for tropical storm Elsa.

 Rescuers were waiting through the night for the "all-clear" after the demolition to get back to searching for any survivors.